Audits, Sprints, Retainers

 Retainer

-An evidence-backed review cadence for teams that want to prevent silent drift after the audit and first hardening pass.
+An evidence-backed review cadence for teams that want visibility after the audit and first hardening pass.

-• Release-based or monthly delta reviews on what improved, regressed, or still needs attention.
+• Run release-based or monthly delta reviews on what improved, regressed, or still needs attention.

-• Leadership-ready posture updates without turning this into a heavy managed service.
+• Keep leadership updated without turning this into a heavy managed service.

-• Reprioritize when customer pressure, architecture, or operations rhythm changes.
+• Reprioritize when customer pressure, architecture, or operating reality changes.

-• Use disciplined expert cadence rather than vague advisory hours.
+• Use disciplined review cadence instead of vague advisory time.

 References / Client Case Studies